-After a period of political unrest, Zimbabwe has a new cabinet following the 2018 Presidential Elections where Emmerson Mnangagwa became the country’s newly elected president, succeeding the ousted President Robert Mugabe.
+After a period of political unrest, Zimbabwe has a new cabinet following the 2018 presidential elections in which Emmerson Mnangagwa became the country’s newly elected president, succeeding ousted President Robert Mugabe.

 The country’s new 20-member cabinet, along with 13 deputy ministers and 9 provincial ministers was sworn in earlier this month — and has a member who is Greek.

 Vangelis Haritatos, a 32-year old politician, is the son of Peter Haritatos, the first white person among the MPs of Mugabe’s Zanu (PF) party.

 In 2018, Peter decided that it was time to give a chance to the younger generation so he announced that he will not run again.

 The Haritatos family relocated to Zimbabwe in the 1950’s, at a time when European immigrants still faced discrimination from the white Rhodesian settlers.
 His family tapped into their legacy of baking over the past several generations, and established a central bakery and confectionery business.

 After his father’s successful career in the country’s politics, Haritatos decided to do the same and ran as a candidate, while maintaining his position as a successful businessman at the same time.

 He managed to win more than 24,000 votes in the last general election, and learned that he had been appointed as the new deputy minister of agriculture and waters after the formation of the new cabinet.